-The citizens of Hempstead are slightly less educated than the national average of 21.84% for the average city or town: 16.99% of adults in Hempstead have a bachelor's degree or advanced degree
+The percentage of adults in Hempstead with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.99% of adults in Hempstead have a bachelor's degree or advanced degree.

 The per capita income in Hempstead in 2010 was $21,879, which is low income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $87,516 for a family of four.
 However, Hempstead contains both very wealthy and poor people as well.